uid11/full-git-history/README.md

 Fields "tags" and "refs" are optional for commit object.
 Field "refs" for commit include all refs to this commits except tags -- branches, remote branches, symbolic refs.
 Also there are optional fields "encoding", "reflog" and "GPG" for commits.
+Commits has reverse chronological order -- from newest to oldest.

 Fields "upstream" and "push" are optional for ref object.
 Field "HEAD" is optional for ref (true, if HEAD link to this ref).